81st Mechanized Brigade (Romania)

 The unit was founded in Dej in September 1968, as a consequence of the decision of the Romanian leadership following the Warsaw Pact invasion of Czechoslovakia in August 1968.
 The 81st Mechanized Division became operational in September 1969.
 Between 1995 and 2000, the headquarters of the 81st Mechanised Brigade were located in Dej, and since December 2000 in Bistrița.
-The brigade became completely operational in April 2002.
+The brigade became completely operational in April 2002 and as of 2024 is NATO certified.

+Organization

-Organization 1989
+Organization in 1989

 Initially equipped with a limited number of T-34-85 tanks and transport trucks, the division would later receive T-55 tanks and wheeled armoured personnel carriers.
 In 1989 the unit had the following structure: